What is CTQ in six sigma

 Characteristics of CTQ

 When we talk about critical to quality in any session, we give the example of bottled drinking water.
 Let’s say, you are going to buy some water because you are thirsty.
 What are the characteristics that will influence your purchase?
-In a simple water bottle, two things will influence your decision.
-First is bottle and second is water.
+In a simple water bottle, two things will influence your decision. first is a bottle and the second is water.
 If you are a customer, what characteristics should water have to influence your decision?

 - It must be clean.